simphotonics/unitexpr/benchmarks/README.md

-# Unit Expressions - Benchmark
+# Python  Unit Expressions - Benchmarks

 The package [`unitexpr`][unitexpr] provides classes and meta-classes that make it trivial to define custom unit systems and [`numpy`][numpy] arrays